I like bean soup. Here is my personal recipe. Begin post now…

 Whatever cranks yer tractor.

 Okie dokie so here’s what I did.
-I put my ham hocks (which are already smoked) in some water, added my bullion cubes, and turned the eye on to let them simmer and soften up a bit so I can cut the meat off of them.
+I put my ham hocks (which are already smoked) in some water, added my bullion cubes, and turned the eye on to let them simmer and soften up a bit so I can cut the meat off of them. *We only use smoked turkey legs now as we no longer eat pork but the turkey legs work great!
+Use on in place of these pictured.

 I tend to use bullion cubes a lot because they are so much cheaper than broth.
 I buy a big old thang of ’em at Sam’s Club when I have a membership (which I do right now) and when I don’t I just go and stand outside the door of Sam’s in a trench coat and fedora and wait until some young and trusting college student comes by and give ’em a whistle “Psst.
 Hey kid…” ~pulls out a crisp ten dollar bill and waves it enticingly~ “look kid, I need somethin’…reckon you could help a gal out?”
 This is the part where I either smile sweetly or squint my eyes in a threatening fashion … depending on their response thus far.